Patient’s age: 65-years-old

 Reason of stay: Short-term rehabilitation.

-How did patient hear about the Phoenix?
+How did patient hear about The Riverside?
 Hospital Social Worker, Tour.

 Details of Experience:

 Ms. Fern was admitted to The Riverside Premier Rehabilitation and Healing Center from Mount Sinai West on February 21, 2019.
 Prior to Ms. Fern’s admission, she was a professional choreographer, touring throughout Europe with world-renowned companies.
 Her passion for dancing started as a child and was blessed to have a career in dance.
 Three years ago, tragedy ended her career abruptly, she was walking with her devoted brother, and a car went over the curve, pinning her leg.
 Ms. Fern’s flourishing career ended on that day, with her leg being amputated.
 Her brothers nurtured her during this life-changing event.
 She received a prosthetic leg and began to walk with tremendous amounts of difficulty.

 A year ago, due to discomfort, Fern stopped using her prosthetic limb after an abscess and soreness prevented her from standing.
 After consulting her surgeon in January 2019, it was decided that the abscess needed to be removed, and vascular surgery was needed.
 Her devoted and loving brother had spent three years tending to her needs, never leaving her side.
 Her vascular surgeon informed them Ms. Fern will need to be placed in a skilled nursing facility in order to ensure her wounds healed and that she becomes reconditioned.